byu-oit/hw-lambda-api/README.md

 ## Learn what was built

 By digging through the `.tf` files, you'll see what resources are being created.
 You should spend some time searching through the AWS Console for each of these resources.
-The goal is to start making connections between the Terraform syntax and the actual AWS resources that are created.
+The goal is to start making connections between the OpenTofu syntax and the actual AWS resources that are created.

-Several OIT created Terraform modules are used.
+Several OIT created Terraform/OpenTofu modules are used.
 You can look these modules up in our GitHub Organization.
 There you can see what resources each of these modules creates.
 You can look those up in the AWS Console too.

 <!--TODO add some architecture docs and diagrams -->